devfile/devfile-web/libs/docs/src/docs/2.2.0/create-devfiles-with-templates.md

 Most dev tools can utilize the devfile registry to fetch the stacks needed to begin development on projects.
-Sometimes however there might be a need to create a devfile from scratch or create custom devfile template(s).
+Sometimes, however, you might need to create a devfile from scratch or to create your own devfile template(s).
-This guide will run through starting from a minimum devfile and build into sample templates for common use cases.
+This guide runs through the process, starting from a minimum devfile and building sample templates for common use cases.

 ## Prerequisites